-Set new policies to ensure shopper — and employee — safety
+Enforce policies to ensure safety

 - Step up cleaning efforts.
 Modify open hours to facilitate regular deep cleaning.
 Install hand sanitizer dispensers throughout the store and encourage shoppers and employees to use them.

-Respond with empathy and creativity
+Recognize essential workers with empathy and creativity

 Grocery and pharmacy workers have been frontline heroes in this pandemic, especially those who come into contact with the public, such as cashiers and stockers.
 Warehouse workers, who sometimes work in close proximity, also put their health on the line.
 Leaders can continue to support them in multiple ways: